Paul D. Schreiber Senior High School: School publications

-Newspaper

-Schreiber's premier student publication is The Schreiber Times.
+Schreiber's main student publication is The Schreiber Times.
 The newspaper was first established in 1924 at the original Port Washington High School as The Port Weekly.
 The newspaper now publishes 24 page monthly issues that include sections about News, Features, Opinions, Arts and Entertainment, and Sports.
-The newspaper has also been recognized for its artwork and covers.

 The Schreiber Times has won awards for each of its five sections from well-acclaimed sources, including the Long Island newspaper Newsday, the American Scholastic Press Association, the Columbia Scholastic Press Association, and the Empire State School Press Association.
 In 2012, The Schreiber Times launched an online version of the print paper.
 There is as an archive of all issues of The Schreiber Times and The Port Weekly published since 1924.

-Literary magazine

-Another publication, Kaleidoscope, is a literary magazine featuring the poetry, prose, artwork, and photography of Schreiber students.
-It has won various awards, including two silver medals in the Columbia Scholastic Press Association's Medallist Critiques in both 2010 and 2011.

-Yearbook

-The school also produces an annual yearbook.
-This yearbook is compiled by students with the aid of a faculty adviser and is called the Port Light.